SatyaRaghuNandan/BigData-Interview-Prep/Meta/560. Subarray Sum Equals K/variant_1_java.md

+# // VARIANT: What if you had to return true or false if there exists at least one
+# // subarray that equals K?

 Absolutely!
 You're referring to a **variant** of Leetcode **560 – Subarray Sum Equals K**, but instead of **counting** the number of subarrays, this version asks:

 > 🔄 **Variant**: